TrueCat17/Ren-Engine/resources/mods/simple_civ/readme.txt

 [Keyboard]

 Map moving - WASD (+CTRL to moving to the end).
-Zoom changing: + и -.
+Zoom changing: + and -.
 Unit selection on current cell: left and right arrows.
 The context menu can be called up with the menu key (next to the right CTRL), but not only from click to unit on right panel.
-Select items of the menu: up and down arrows.
+To select the points of this menu, you can use arrows up and down.
 Next step: Shift+Enter.

 Hovering over most of the buttons reveals a button on the keyboard that does the same.